 Board process a complaint?

-A copy of the complaint is sent to the physician with a request for a response within ten days of receipt of the complaint and copies of medical records and/or invoices if appropriate.
-Arizona Medical Board (AMB)or the Osteopathic Board (OBEX) are notified if that physician is also licensed concurrently with that board.
+Upon receipt of your complaint a copy is sent to the physician with a request for a response within ten days of receipt of the complaint and copies of medical records and/or invoices if appropriate.
+The Arizona Medical Board (AMB) or the Osteopathic Board (OBEX) are notified if that physician is also licensed concurrently with either of those boards.
 Unless this Board hears otherwise from the AMB or OBEX, it assumes jurisdiction.
-After the physician's reply is received additional investigation may be performed and once the initial information is complete the file is prepared for review by the Board.
+After the physician's reply is received additional investigation is performed as necessary in order to provide sufficient information for the initial Board review.
 Approximately ten days before the next scheduled meeting the complaint and the physician's response are forwarded to each of the Board members for review and recommendation at the next board meeting, of whether or not an investigation should be opened.

-If it is determined by the Board that a violation has not occurred, the complaint is dismissed and the complainant and the physician are notified.
+If it is determined by the Board that a violation has not occurred, the complaint may be dismissed and the complainant and the physician are notified.

-If it is believed that a violation occurred, or the Board members believe further information is necessary, the physician may be called in for an either an investigative interview or an informal interview.
-Based on the results of an investigative interview a physician may receive a Letter of Concern or the case may be dismissed or, if warranted the matter may be referred for the informal interview.
+If it is believed that a violation may have occurred, or the Board members believe further information is necessary, the physician may be called in for an investigative interview.
+Based on the results of an investigative interview a physician may receive a Letter of Concern or the case may be dismissed or, if warranted the matter may be referred for an informal interview or formal hearing.